MNL-Bandit with Knapsacks: a near-optimal algorithm: Introduction

 We would like to comment on our regret bound in the light of known results in the online resource allocation framework, which considers the problem of matching an online sequence of requests to some budgeted agents.
 A key parameter in these works is the ratio $\gamma$ between the value of a single request and the agents' budgets.
-This ratio is usually called the 'bid to budget ratio' in reference to the Adwords problem \cite{Mehta2007}.
-When $\gamma$ is assumed to be small, a $1-\epsilon$ competitive ratio can be achieved in the stochastic arrival setting (\cite{Devanur2009}, \cite{Devanur2019}, \cite{Agrawal2014}).
+This ratio is usually called the {\em bid to budget ratio} in reference to the Adwords problem (\cite{Mehta2007}).
+When $\gamma$ is assumed to be small, a $(1-\epsilon)$ competitive ratio can be achieved in the stochastic arrival setting (\cite{Devanur2009}, \cite{Devanur2019}, \cite{Agrawal2014}).
 In particular, \cite{Devanur2019} recently obtained a $1-\epsilon$ approximation algorithm when $\gamma = O(\log(n/\epsilon)/\epsilon^2)$ and showed that this upper bound on $\gamma$ is almost optimal.
-In our setting, by noting that we have a trivial upper bound of $1$ on the 'bids' (here, the utilities of the products) and that $q_{\min}$ is a lower bound on the 'budgets' (here, the inventory levels), we can interpret the large-inventory assumption for which we achieve a $\widetilde O(\sqrt{T})$ regret as an analogue of the small-bid assumption in the resource allocation framework.
+In our setting, by interpreting $\frac{\|\boldsymbol{v}\|_2 r_{\sf opt} + \|\boldsymbol{v}\cdot\boldsymbol{r}\|_2}{\sqrt{N}}$ as metric for the bids and $r_{\sf inv}$ as a metric for the budget, we can see the large-inventory assumption for which we achieve a $\widetilde O(\sqrt{NT})$ regret as an analogue of the small-bid assumption in the resource allocation framework.
+It is not known whether the dependency of our regret bound in $\boldsymbol{v}$, $\boldsymbol{q}$ and $\boldsymbol{r}$ is tight.